 [Alcohol abuse] is a pattern of drinking that results in harm to one’s health, interpersonal relationships, or ability to work.

-Put simply, if alcohol is coming between a college student and his/her capacity to meet academic, professional or social obligations, it is abuse.
+If alcohol is coming between a college student and their capacity to meet academic, professional, or social obligations, it is abuse.

-Continued abuse of some drugs, including benzodiazepines and painkillers, invariably leads to an addiction.
-There are 11 criteria for diagnosing a substance use disorder according to the Diagnostic and Statistical Manual of Mental Disorders.
+Continued abuse of some drugs, including Benzodiazepines and Painkillers, almost invariably leads to an addiction.
+There are 11 criteria for diagnosing a Substance Use Disorder (SUD) according to the Diagnostic and Statistical Manual of Mental Disorders.
 Some of these include:

 - Wanting to quit but being unable to

 - Having relationship difficulties as a result of drug use

 - Continuing to use drugs despite known consequences